-Sadly when you stop being a student here you don’t get to keep access to all the tens of thousands of electronic resources that the Library subscribes to (sorry, despite what the internet may have told you not all information is free).
-But as one of our alumni you can still get access to an awful lot of information.
-The Alumni Association has agreed a deal to give you access to journals from some of our biggest platforms.
+In previous years when you stopped being a student here you didn’t get to keep access to all the tens of thousands of electronic resources that the Library subscribes to.
+However, we’re happy to announce that Warwick graduates can now access the alumni version of these journals as part of their alumni benefits!
+How great is that?
 Between them JSTOR, Emerald, ABI Global and Business Source provide many thousands of academic articles and millions of images, letters and other primary sources, and that includes some of our most popular journals.
 It’s not quite the same access as you had as a student but you can still study some wonderful resources.

 Want to come into the Library to borrow our books?
 Or just need a quiet place to work on your own projects?
 As a Warwick graduate you can apply for a swipecard that will (amongst other things) give you access to the Library and allow you to borrow up to five books for up to two weeks.